3 Alternatives to Cash Gifts for Graduation

 With graduation season upon us, you may be thinking of rewarding your new grad with a fancy keepsake or even a check—but why not consider something more purposeful?

-"Cash, gift cards, or personal items are certainly fine gifts," says Susan Bober, a Schwab wealth strategist based in Indianapolis, "but if you really want to help your grad get off to a good start, you might consider these gift alternatives that have the potential to last."
+"Cash, gift cards, or personal items are certainly fine gifts," says Susan Bober, director of tax, trust & estate at Schwab Wealth Advisory, "but if you really want to help your grad get off to a good start, you might consider these gift alternatives that have the potential to last."

 1. Help establish a Roth IRA

 A jump-start on retirement savings can help pave the way for financial well-being down the road.
-"A Roth IRA, in particular, is a great way to go because the money can grow tax-deferred during their working years, and withdrawals in retirement could be tax-free,"1 says Chris Kawashima, CFP®, a senior research analyst at the Schwab Center for Financial Research.
+"A Roth IRA, in particular, is a great way to go because the money can grow tax-deferred during their working years, and withdrawals in retirement could be tax-free," says Chris Kawashima, CFP®, director of financial planning at the Schwab Center for Financial Research.
+(To qualify for tax-free withdrawals of earnings, account holders must be 59½ or older and have owned the account for at least five years.)

-Note that your contribution toward a Roth IRA will be limited to your grad's total earned income or the annual maximum ($6,500 in 2023 for individuals younger than 50)—whichever is less.
+Note that your contribution toward a Roth IRA will be limited to your grad's total earned income or the annual maximum ($7,000 in 2025 for individuals younger than 50)—whichever is less.
+Also, note that unused 529 plan assets that satisfy certain conditions set by SECURE 2.0 Act could potentially be rolled over to a Roth IRA.

 2. Help them buy stock